Learn how to felt wool by hand with this basic wet felting tutorial

 Honestly, felting wool is like magic as you watch the individual fibers and hairs bind together to make fabric that you can cut or sew into clothing.

-This is part 1 of my Wet Wool Felting Series called Basic Wet Felting.
-If you’re a beginning felter, you may also be interested in my articles Felting: A Beginner’s Guide and Needle Felting for Beginners.
+This is Part 1 of my Wet Wool Felting Series called Basic Wet Felting.
+If you’re a beginning felter, make sure and check out my article How to Felt: A Beginner’s Guide

 In this first part of wet felting for beginners, I will show you all of the basic steps involved in wet felting wool.
 I will teach you step by step how to take the loose wool locks or wool roving and create a piece of fabric.